 - If you need to find a provider for the protocol, the Providers page may help.

-- If you need help advocating for a loved one with Covid in the hospital, the Got Covid? page (stage 3) may help.
+- If you need help advocating for a loved one with Covid in the hospital, the Got Covid? page (stage 3) may help or try the Need Help page.

 - If you need help with “long haulers syndrome” or lingering issues, the Got Covid? page (stage 4) may help.